jbpawlik/SwimNW/README.md

 8:45 - Got the nav button to be its own thing.
 Working on allowing user to take and upload pics

 11:45 - Been a hot minute since I updated this.
 The camera works but it's not hooked up to save data yet.
 I'm working on adding a picture to the marker detail screen.

+12:30 - Picture works but now there's a problem with the scrollview where it is creating a bunch of extra space at the bottom of the screen.
+All of the suggestions for fixing it on the Internet are the same one; it does not work.